keeganmjgreen/green_airliner/README.md

 The browser tab opens in your system's default browser.
 With the assumption that this is Google Chrome, the program firstly and automatically opens a new "guest" Chrome window in which this new browser tab will be opened.
 The program will stop (and the 3D rendering will freeze) after the airplane (specified by `--track-airplane-id`) lands, but it can be stopped early when running from the command line by pressing `Ctrl`+`C` therein.
 After, the "guest" Chrome window can be closed.

-Specifying ` --record=airplanes-viz` records the 3D rendering and saves it to a `.avi` video file with a specific name.
+Specifying ` --record=viewport` records the 3D rendering and saves it to a `.avi` video file with a specific name.
 Because newer VPython no longer supports opening 3D renderings in standalone windows and the functionality to write the 3D rendering to a video file seems to no longer work, this is done by screen-recording region(s) of the screen whose coordinates are hard-coded in `simulation.py`.
 While automatic, a consequence is not being able to use that screen region for other purposes during simulation/recording.
 An advantage over manual screen-recording, however, is that the recorded frame rate is fixed and synced with the simulation, and thus unaffected by any lags in running the program.

 Specifying `--record=graphs` is similar, but records both the airliner's speed graph and SoC graph to separate video files.